Midwest Road Trips

 After touring the Lincoln Borglum Visitor Center, visit the Sculptor’s Studio (open seasonally) to see the 1/12th scale model of Mount Rushmore as Gutzon Borglum originally envisioned the monument.
 Borglum used this studio from 1939 until his death in 1941.

-Kids at Mount Rushmore
+Kids and Pets at Mount Rushmore

 Mount Rushmore National Monument offers a Junior Ranger Program for all ages.
 I found several different activity books from the smallest rangers (4 to 5 years old) to adults.